Conference Program

 Consideration of Conference Business continued

-LGNSW Conference Dinner at Rosehill Gardens.
-Dinner and entertainment.
+From 7.00pm: LGNSW Conference Dinner (Level 2).
 Elite Partner – Statewide Mutual.
+Entertainment with Jelly Bean Jam.

 Presentation of Local Government Service Awards